shirish93/shirish93.github.io/_posts/2024-02-16-kubernetes-time-slice.md

 ---
-layout: post
-title: The story of what it took to setup NVIDIA GPU drivers and time-slicing in our GPU EKS cluster
 author: shirish
 categories:
 - infrastructure
 - data-science
 - kubernetes
 featured: false
 hidden: false
 image: assets/images/gpu.jpg
 image_description: Royalty-free stock image above from [Pexels](https://www.pexels.com/).
   Human-created, AFAIK.
+last_modified_at: '2026-08-04'
+layout: post
+title: The story of what it took to setup NVIDIA GPU drivers and time-slicing in our GPU EKS cluster
 ---

 I spent six months working on a work project that I thought would take two weeks.
 This essay narrates the adventure in implementing GPU time slicing on our EKS kubernetes cluster.
 It began as a seemingly straightforward task – installing the gpu-operator.
 The work morphed into a long-lasting exploration that uncovered bugs, helped us improve internal processes, and eventually led to infrastructure upgrade.